istio/istio.io/content/docs/concepts/performance-and-scalability/index.md

 - The rate of configuration changes.
 - The number of proxies connecting to Pilot.

 however this part is inherently horizontally scalable.

 When [namespace isolation](/docs/reference/config/networking/v1alpha3/sidecar/) is enabled, a single Pilot instance can support 1000 services, 2000 sidecars with 1 vCPU and 1.5 GB of memory.
 You can increase the number of Pilot instances to reduce the amount of time it takes for the configuration to reach all proxies.

-## Release 1.1 performance summary

-**Mesh Traffic:** The total traffic in the mesh; includes ingress, egress, and all traffic going into and out of every pod.

 ### Data plane latency

 The default configuration of Istio 1.1 adds `10 ms` to the 99th percentile latency of the data plane over the baseline.
 We obtained these results using the [Istio benchmarks](https://github.com/istio/tools/tree/master/perf/benchmark) for the `http/1.1` protocol, with a `1 kB` payload at `1000 rps` using 16 client connections.

 {{< image width="90%" ratio="75%"
     link="latency.svg?sanitize=true"
     alt="P99 latency vs client connections"
     caption="P99 latency vs client connections"
 >}}

+- `baseline` Client pod directly calls the server pod, no sidecars are present.
+- `server-sidecar` Only server sidecar is present.
+- `both-sidecars` Client and server sidecars are present.
+This is a default case inside the mesh.
+- `nomixer-both` Same as **both-sidecars** without the mixer filter.
+- `nomixer-server` Same as **server-sidecar** without the mixer filter.

 ### Data plane resources